Yoast/wordpress-seo/readme.txt

 Release date: 2023-02-07

+Create a more inclusive online world with Yoast SEO 20.1.
+Our improved inclusive language analysis provides real-time feedback and offers suggestions to help your content reach a broader audience.
+For our Premium users, there's a bonus - a new Mastodon integration to take your online presence to the next level.
+Get it now!
+Find out more about what's new in Yoast SEO 20.1 in [our release post](https://yoa.st/release-7-2-23)!

 #### Enhancements

 * Adds a link to the first time configuration in the plugin overview when this is not completed yet.